gard-projects/machine-learning/ShallowLearning/SVM/README.md

 &nbsp;

 # Sequential Minimal Optimization (SMO)
 Is an algorithm that solves the quadratic programming (QP) problem that arises during training in SVM.
-I noticed that this approach is not as efficient as the QP-solver Sklearn uses on this dataset, thus it take a bit longer to train the model.
+I noticed that this approach is not as efficient as the QP-solver Sklearn uses on this dataset, thus it is a bit slower in training the model.
 I chose to create a separate class for the SMO, since it made it more convenient to handle the large amount of code.
 To start of, the main function of this class is `sequential_minimal_optimization(...)`, and it is invoked by the `fit(...)` method in the SVM class.

 This function uses hyperparameters to find the alphas $\alpha_i$.
 Lets cover them.
 > **max_iters** - the number of iterations for updating the $\alpha_i$
 >
-> **tol** - a tolerance level that decides what we consider a optimal solution
+> **tol** - a tolerance level, used to determine when the optimization algorithm should stop iterating  (thus finding a optimal solution)
 >
-> **C** - the regularization parameter, used to reduce the misclassifications by choosing suitable $\alpha_i$ that reduces the amount of error
+> **C** - the regularization parameter, controls the trade-off between achieving a low error on the training data and minimizing the model complexity for better generalization

 Other useful variables used are:
 > **kernel_cache** - used to store the kernel matrix, `K`, returned by the chosen kernel function.
 It <ins>significantly improves performance</ins>, due to less computation!
 >
-> **errors** - uses the result of `compute_error(...)` function to residual between computed score and actual score (the actual score being $y_i \in \lbrace -1, 1 \rbrace$)
+> **errors** - represents the residuals calculated as the difference between the predicted scores and the actual labels $y_i \in \lbrace -1,1 \rbrace$

 &nbsp;